nodejs/node/doc/api/async_hooks.md

 If an asynchronous operation is needed for logging, it is possible to keep track of what caused the asynchronous operation using the information provided by AsyncHooks itself.
-The logging should then be skipped when it was the logging itself that caused AsyncHooks callback to fire.
+The logging should then be skipped when it was the logging itself that caused AsyncHooks callback to call.
 By doing this the otherwise infinite recursion is broken.

 #### `asyncHook.enable()`